We (novel): Allusions and references

-Many of the names and numbers in We are allusions to personal experiences of Zamyatin or to culture and literature.

-For example, "Auditorium 112" refers to cell number 112, where Zamyatin was twice imprisoned, and the name of S-4711 is a reference to the Eau de Cologne number 4711.
+Many of the names and numbers in We are allusions to the experiences of Zamyatin or to culture and literature.
+"Auditorium 112" refers to cell number 112, where Zamyatin was twice imprisoned and the name of S-4711 is a reference to the Eau de Cologne number 4711.
 Zamyatin, who worked as a naval architect, refers to the specifications of the icebreaker St. Alexander Nevsky.

 The numbers [.. .] of the chief characters in WE are taken directly from the specifications of Zamyatin's favourite icebreaker, the Saint Alexander Nevsky, yard no. A/W 905, round tonnage 3300, where O–90 and I-330 appropriately divide the hapless D-503 [.. .]
 Yu-10 could easily derive from the Swan Hunter yard numbers of no fewer than three of Zamyatin's major icebreakers – 1012, 1020, 1021 [.. .].
 R-13 can be found here too, as well as in the yard number of Sviatogor A/W 904."All these icebreakers were constructed in England, in Newcastle and yards nearby; there are traces of my work in every one of them, especially the Alexander Nevsky—now the Lenin; I did the preliminary design, and after that none of the vessel's drawings arrived in the workshop without having been checked and signed: